ServiceNowDevProgram/code-snippets/Mail Scripts/Configurer Approve Reject Buttons Using Email Scripts/readme.md

-Use Case: Set up Approve and Reject buttons using Email script to Approve/Reject through Email
+Use Case: Set up Approve and Reject buttons using Email script to Approve/Reject through Email (Use this on the sysapproval_approver Table Notifications)

 1)Upload below images to DB tables in ServiceNow (System UI> Images)